cuihantao/cuihantao.github.io/_pages/about.md

 [PowerCyber Training](https://powercybertraining.github.io) to serve the broader power systems community.

-The GridCI Lab welcomes students and researchers who are passionate about power systems and computational methods, particularly those interested in both theoretical foundations and practical implementations.
+The PowerCI Lab welcomes students and researchers who are passionate about power systems and computational methods, particularly those interested in both theoretical foundations and practical implementations.
 To learn more about who we are, what we do, and how to join our lab, please visit our [group page](/group/).